pnc/send-me-files/README.md

         PASSWORD=someSecretPassword

     For this example, people would need to go to `your-app.herokuapp.com/?a=someSecretPassword` to be able to upload files. __This is designed to keep out people who stumble on the page, not to provide high security.__

+    Also, you can define an environment variable called NAME to make the app display your name rather than just "me".

+        NAME=Jeffrey

 10. Once your app is deployed and the configuration variables are defined, configure the bucket to accept cross-origin requests by running `rake deployment:configure_bucket` from your production environment (probably with `heroku run`.)